force2b/Performance-Tester-AB/README.md

 5. Make sure the "Performance Testing" tab is visible to the User.

 ## Setup and Configuration (without or NPSP)
-1. Create a new project for this in Visual Studio Code (or IntelliJ)
+1. Create a new SFDX project for this in Visual Studio Code (or IntelliJ)
 2. Modify the `PerformanceTestServiceController` and `PerformanceTestService` classes locally to remove references to any NPSP custom objects or apex.
-3. Create a new scratch org
+3. Create a new scratch org using the `config/project-scratch-def.json` definition (this enables Platform Cache in the org)
 4. Push the source into the scratch org
 5. Make sure the "Performance Testing" tab is visible to the User.